-Taylor Swift's bodyguard says he witnessed groping
+Plaintiff in Taylor Swift groping trial rests case

 The photographer at the meet-and-greet, Stephanie Simbeck, testified Thursday that she also witnessed the alleged groping.

-Dent's account in the civil trial comes a day after Swift delivered confident and assertive testimony about the incident, which she called "horrifying and shocking."
+The plaintiff's decision to end testimony in the civil trial comes a day after Swift delivered confident and assertive testimony about the incident, which she called "horrifying and shocking."

 Mueller said in testimony on Tuesday that he simply touched her arm and ribs while "jostling" for the photo.
-But Swift rejected that assertion and said that he intentionally grabbed her buttocks and held on as she attempted to move away.
+But Swift disagreed with that assertion and said that he intentionally grabbed her buttocks and held on as she attempted to move away.

 "This was not jostling," Swift said.
 "He did not touch my rib.
-He did not touch my arm...
+He did not touch my arm. ...
 He grabbed my bare ass."

 At the end of the meet-and-greet, Swift told her mother, Andrea, and her management team about the incident and identified Mueller as the culprit from a photo, she testified.
 Her radio promotions director, Frank Bell, told Mueller's bosses at KYGO, who fired Mueller two days later after conducting their own investigation.